gSchool/TTP-EXCEL-CONTENT/excel-lessons/pivot-tables.md

       And event = 'bought'
 ```

-* Run the query to extract data from the da_readychef schema
+3. Run the query to extract data from the da_readychef schema
- * Export to a CSV file using a "|" delimiter example
+4. Export to a CSV file using a "|" delimiter example
-   * Show that export preferences are set in pgAdmin by clicking ```File -> Preferences -> SQL Editor -> CSV Output```
+5. Show that export preferences are set in pgAdmin by clicking ```File -> Preferences -> SQL Editor -> CSV Output```

 ### Code-along: create pivot tables in Excel (20 min)

-* Use the readychef table from the previous code-along to provide the data for this Excel code-along
+1. Use the readychef table from the previous code-along to provide the data for this Excel code-along
-* Create a pivot table
+2. Create a pivot table using the following steps
-  * Read the CSV file into an Excel spreadsheet tab
+3. Read the CSV file into an Excel spreadsheet tab
-  * Select the data table and turn it into an Excel table named readychef_meals
+4. In Excel select the data table and turn it into an Excel table named readychef_meals
-  * Create a pivot table that displays each date (as pivot table ROWS) and the total price of meals (as pivot table VALUE)
+5. Create a pivot table that displays each date (as pivot table ROWS) and the total price of meals (as pivot table VALUE)
-* Modify the pivot table by adding meal type to the rows
+6. Modify the pivot table by adding meal type to the rows
-  * Show the effect of moving the meal_type above and then below the date attribute in the ROWS pane
+7. Show the effect of moving the meal_type above and then below the date attribute in the ROWS pane
-  * Position the meal_type above the date in the ROWS pane
+8. Position the meal_type above the date in the ROWS pane
-* Demonstrate how to change the aggregation type in the VALUES pane by demonstrating with meal price
+9. Demonstrate how to change the aggregation type in the VALUES pane by demonstrating with meal price
-  * Add an average price column to the VALUES pane
+10. Add an average price column to the VALUES pane

 ### !challenge